raspberrypilearning/parent-detector/en/step_6.md

 Seeing the intruder on the screen in a camera preview while they are in the room isn't much help to you.
 Instead, let's record a video of the intruder which you can view later on when you get home.

+--- task ---
-1. Create a variable called `filename` inside your infinite loop to store the name of the video file.
+Create a variable called `filename` inside your infinite loop to store the name of the video file.

-    ```python
+--- code ---
+---
+language: python
+filename: parent_detector.py
+line_numbers: true
+line_number_start: 1
+highlight_lines: 6
+---
+from gpiozero import MotionSensor from picamera import PiCamera

+pir = MotionSensor(4)
+camera = PiCamera()
 filename = "intruder.h264"

-    ```
+while True:
+	pir.wait_for_motion()
+	print("Motion detected!")
+    camera.start_preview()
+    pir.wait_for_no_motion()
+    camera.stop_preview()
+--- /code ---

 In case you are wondering, `.h264` is the video format.
+--- /task ---

+--- task ---
-1. Find the line of code that starts the camera preview, and replace it with a line of code that starts a video recording.
+Find the line of code that starts the camera preview, and replace it with a line of code that starts a video recording.

-    ```python
+--- code ---
+---
+language: python
+filename: parent_detector.py
+line_numbers: true
+line_number_start: 1
+highlight_lines: 11
+---
+from gpiozero import MotionSensor from picamera import PiCamera

+pir = MotionSensor(4)
+camera = PiCamera()
+filename = "intruder.h264"

+while True:
+	pir.wait_for_motion()
+	print("Motion detected!")
     camera.start_recording(filename)
-    ```
+    pir.wait_for_no_motion()
+    camera.stop_preview()
+--- /code ---

+--- /task ---

+--- task ---
-1. Find the line of code stopping the camera preview, and replace it with a line of code stopping recording.
+Find the line of code stopping the camera preview, and replace it with a line of code stopping recording.

 --- hints ---